-OPERATING INSTRUCTIONS
+OPERATING INSTRUCTIONS-Type 1

-- 1. After use, depress flush pedal located at base of toilet.
+1. After use, depress flush pedal located at base of toilet.
 This will automatically flush and refill toilet with water.
-Keep pedal depressed until bowl is cleansed and release. - If you wish to add water to bowl without flushing, depress the water pedal.
-Hold depressed until desired water level is reached and release. - Cleaning of toilet bowl can be accomplished by using any high grade, non-abrasive cleaner.
-Highly concentrated or high acid content cleansers might damage rubber seals. - 4.
-The standard toilet dumps directly into the vehicle holding tank.
+Keep pedal depressed until bowl is cleansed and release.

+2. If you wish to add water to bowl without flushing, depress the water pedal.
+Hold depressed until desired water level is reached and release.

+3. Cleaning of toilet bowl can be accomplished by using any high grade, non-abrasive cleaner.
+Highly concentrated or high acid content cleansers might damage rubber seals.

+4. The toilet dumps directly into the vehicle holding tank.
 Therefore it is recommended that holding tank be drained at regular intervals to avoid overfilling.
+The suggested drain interval is, whenever refilling living area water tank.

+OPERATING PROCEDURES-Type 2

+1. To flush, turn the knob on the top of the unit $90^{\circ}$ clockwise until water swirls, then release.
+The short delay between turning the knob and the water swirl is used to build up an internal water supply which insures a proper bowl refill, required for odor control, after the knob is released.

+2. To clean the unit use high grade, nonabrasive cleaner.
+Do not use highly concentrated or high acid content household cleaners (no scouring powders).

-If vehicle is not equipped with a Thermasan System, a suggested drain interval would be whenever refilling living area water tank.
+3. The toilet dumps directly into the vehicle holding tank.
+Therefore it is recommended that holding tank be drained at regular intervals to avoid overfilling.
+The suggested drain interval is, whenever refilling living area water tank.

+Dumping Waste Contents of Recirculating Toilet

-OPERATING TIPS FOR EITHER TOILET
+OPERATING TIPS FOR TOILETS